 - Can be bulky and hard to pack

 - Might need a voltage converter

 If you decide to go with a portable electric breast pump, you have the option of purchasing a single pump or a double pump.
 Single electric pumps are less expensive and can allow you to multitask on one side and pump on the other, while double electric pumps allow you to efficiently pump both sides in half the time and move on to other things that need your attention.
 However, double electric breast pumps are more expensive.

 In the United States, insurance companies must cover the cost of a breast pump.
 You would need to call your insurance company to find out if the coverage is for a manual or electric pump, but that is a call worth making.

 I’ve travelled to places where openly nursing my bub was encouraged and accepted, and I have also lived in a country where it was expected that I nursed as discreetly as possible.
 You may naturally wish to choose a pump that’s as quiet as possible to avoid calling undue attention to yourself, and that’s understandable.

-Manual pumps can be quieter than electric ones, but a bit more awkward to operate.
-Most portable electric breast pump companies also focus on designing pumps that operate at a low volume so as not to call attention to working and traveling mothers.
+Manual pumps can be quieter than electric ones but a bit more awkward to operate.
+Most portable electric breast pump companies also focus on designing pumps that operate at a low volume so as not to call attention to working and travelling mothers.
 From a mother’s point of view, the most discreet breast pump is always greatly appreciated!